-There are numerous products on the market to clean, shine and polish countertops.
-Read all labels to determine if product is safe for decorative laminate.
-If in doubt about compatibility, check with laminate manufacturer.
+There are numerous products on the market to clean, shine, and polish countertops.
+Read all labels to determine if the product is safe for decorative laminate.
+If in doubt about compatibility, check with the laminate manufacturer.

-Never let water or liquids stand on a miter seam or laminate seam.
+Never let water or liquids stand on a mitered seam or laminate seam.
 The liquid could penetrate through the seam and swell the substrate over time.
-Appliances like coffee makers, ice tea makers etc. that use water as part of their operation, and where water spills are likely to occur, should not be placed directly over a laminate or miter seam.
+Appliances like coffee makers, ice tea makers, etc. that use water as part of their operation, and where water spills are likely to occur, should not be placed directly over a laminate or miter seam.

 More information can be obtained at the individual laminate manufacturers web sites.
 Links to laminate manufacturers can be found on our ‘Contact Us | Links page’ for your convenience.